-Keevil, a microbiology researcher at the University of Southampton (U.K.), has studied the antimicrobial effects of copper for more than two decades.
+Keevil, a microbiology researcher at the University of Southampton in England, has studied the antimicrobial effects of copper for more than two decades.
 He has watched in his laboratory as the simple metal slew one bad bug after another.
 He began with the bacteria that causes Legionnaire's Disease and then turned to drug-resistant killer infections like Methicillin-resistant Staphylococcus aureus (MRSA).
 He tested viruses that caused worldwide health scares such as Middle East Respiratory Syndrome (MERS) and the Swine Flu (H1N1) pandemic of 2009.
 In each case, copper contact killed the pathogen within minutes.
 "It just blew it apart," he says.

 In 2015, Keevil turned his attention to Coronavirus 229E, a relative of the COVID-19 virus that causes the common cold and pneumonia.
 Once again, copper zapped the virus within minutes while it remained infectious for five days on surfaces such as stainless steel or glass.

 “One of the ironies is, people [install] stainless steel because it seems clean and in a way, it is,” he says, noting the material’s ubiquity in public places.
 “But then the argument is how often do you clean?
 We don’t clean often enough.”
 Copper, by contrast, disinfects merely by being there.